(828) 333-5087

 Bitter flavors have a yin, or cooling effect, clearing heat in the body while encouraging a descent of Qi, which aids in the draining of fluids.

-For example, celery contains the phytochemical phthalides which relaxes arterial wall tissues to increase blood flow and thereby reduce blood pressure.
-The fiber, magnesium and potassium in celery also help lower blood pressure and regulate fluid balance.
-Caution: according to OM, those with a lot of dryness and/or bone disease should moderate their intake of bitter flavor.
+For example, celery contains phytochemical phthalides which relaxes arterial wall tissues to increase blood flow and thereby reduce blood pressure.
+The fiber, magnesium, and potassium in celery also help lower blood pressure and regulate fluid balance.
+Caution: according to East Asian nutritional theory, those with a lot of dryness and/or bone disease should moderate their intake of bitter flavors.

-A tomato a day keeps the doctor away!
+A tomato a day keeps the doctor away?

-Chrysanthemum tea is a very popular summertime tea in Asia because it is so well known for its cooling properties; it is helpful for headaches, dizziness, high blood pressure, chest pain and also fevers.
+Chrysanthemum tea is a very popular summertime tea in Asia because it is so well known for its cooling properties; it is helpful for headaches, dizziness, high blood pressure, chest pain, and also fevers.
 You can add chrysanthemum flowers to your morning green tea and in the evening combine it with chamomile tea for extra cooling benefits!

-OM nutrition cautions against overdoing cold foods and drinks.
+East Asian nutrition cautions against overdoing cold foods and drinks.

 Too much cold inhibits the digestive process.
 Drinking warm beverages and soups, as well as eating foods with a little pungency (chili pepper, garlic, ginger) causes the body to perspire slightly which naturally cools the body.

-Eating beans, peas and grains are high in potassium, magnesium, fiber and are high in choline which is vital in lowering hypertension and boosting fat metabolism.
-Whole grains are also a good source of niacin and vitamin E and are recommended for healthy arteries, especially those that are slightly bitter such as: rye, quinoa, amaranth and oats.
+Eating beans, peas, and grains are high in potassium, magnesium, fiber, and are high in choline which is vital in lowering hypertension and boosting fat metabolism.
+Whole grains are also a good source of niacin and vitamin E and are recommended for healthy arteries, especially those that are slightly bitter such as rye, quinoa, amaranth, and oats.

-Try this OM Nutrition Recipe for Heart Health:
+Try this Easy East Asian Nutrition Recipe for Heart Health:

 5 Flavors Chickpea Salad for Healthy & Happy Heart

-15 oz cooked organic chick peas (1 can)
+15 oz cooked organic chickpeas (1 can)

 1/2 c cup cooked quinoa or 1 cup brown rice (warm)